-In Prosentum.
-We regret exceeding!

-that in the reduction of thin Photograph

-made before the work was entirely com

-pleted, most of the Detail of the Decoration

-was lost, so that this Plate gives only e

-orgue Idea of this splendid Setting.
-The

-Prosecutum Arther itself is 22 feet high, the

-Radius of its Curve being 34 ft.
-The

-Stage is 55 feet wide and 42 feet deep.

-In the lower center of this Picture may h

-an Elevator Platform, so that it can be raised or lowered nine feet.
-Thus the Organist and the Console can be lowered below the line of Vision while the Picture is being projected.
-This is a unique and thoughtful feature of Mr. Grauman's remarkable Theatre.

-The Weather Vein >

-The air you breathe is discharged directly into the midst of this dirt and refuse, rising within a few seconds to enter your nostrils.

-Yet nearly every mushroom-equipped theatre has the up-draft system! "
+Photograph by Albert J. Kope The Proscenium.
+We regret exceedingly that in the reduction of this Photograph, made before the work was entirely completed, most of the Detail of the Decoration was lost, so that this Plate gives only a vague Idea of this splendid Setting.
+The Proscenium Arch itself is 72 feet high, the Radius of its Curve being 34 ft.
+The Stage is 55 feet wide and 42 feet deep. raised or lowered nine feet.
+Thus the Organist and the Console can be lowered below the line of Vision while the Pictun is being projected.
+This is a unique an thoughtful feature of Mr. Grauman's remarkable Theatre.
+The Weather Vein > The air you breathe is discharged directly into the midst of this dirt and refuse, rising within a few seconds to enter your nostrils.
+Yet nearly every mushroom-equipped theatre has the up-draft system!
 Besides this consideration the up-draft system is a dismal failure as a "cooling" means in the summer.
 We have investigated a number of muchadvertised theatres having bunker-coil refrigeration and the up-draft system of distribution.
 The things we found are so unbelievable as to appear positively ridiculous.
 We first noticed that the people who attended these supposedly "cooled" and "ventilated" theatres, would wait for many minutes to obtain a seat downstairs, the balcony being "hot and stuffy."
 We then observed that the people sitting in the orchestra floor would either wrap a newspaper or a cloak about their feet or actually sit upon them, tailor-fashion!
 This because the cold air admitted at the floor line would chill their feet enough to make them miserably uncomfortable.
 Then we found that the engineers in charge of these theatres actually had to stop the apparatus during most of the time, because of the discomfort described above.
 In order, however, to go on fooling the public they operated their system by what has been aptly called "The Puff Method."

-The Weather Vein

 Thus the up-draft system is a cumbersome, inefficient, impractical and expensive means for partly dehumidifying the air, but it fails as a cooling system because the cooled air must be heated again before it can be blown upon the feet of the occupants.
 How can they do it?